cyberbotics/webots-doc/reference/touchsensor.md

 5000 50000 0 ]
 ```

-and hence it maps forces between 0 and 5000 Newtons to output values between 0 and 50000, the output unit being 0.1 Newton.
+Hence it maps forces between 0 and 5000 Newtons to output values between 0 and 50000, the output unit being 0.1 Newton.
 You should empty the `lookupTable` to have Newtons as output units.

 ### Collision detection